Fast Graph Generation via Autoregressive Noisy Filtration Modeling: Details on Architecture

 \subsection{Input Node Representations}

 We define the input node representations as:

-where $f_\theta$ produces node features from Laplacian positional encodings~\citep{dwivedi2023benchmarking}, random walk positional encodings~\citep{dwivedi2022randomwalkpe}, and cycle counts following DiGress~\citep{vignac2023digress}.
+where $f_\theta$ produces node features from Laplacian positional encodings~\citep{dwivedi2023benchmarking}, random walk encodings~\citep{dwivedi2022randomwalkpe}, and cycle counts following DiGress~\citep{vignac2023digress}.
+For precise definitions of these features, we refer to Appendix~\ref{appendix:pse}.
 The matrix $W^\mathrm{node} \in \R^{N \times D}$ is a trainable embedding layer where $N$ denotes the cardinality of the largest vertex set seen during training.
 It is important to note that the computation of input node representations requires a specific node ordering to index $W^{\mathrm{node}}$.
 While the permutation equivariance of our model and the symmetry of the initially empty graph $G_0$ allow for arbitrary ordering during inference, we employ a structured approach during teacher-forcing training.
 This ordering is derived from the structure of the graph $G_T$ and depends on the filtration strategy.

 \paragraph{Node Ordering for DFS Variant.} The filtration function of the DFS variant is derived from a DFS node ordering of $G_T$.
 Hence, we simply use this node ordering to assign positional embeddings.